 \begin{theorem}[Forgetting Rates for Without-Replacement Random Ordering] Under a random ordering without replacement over $T$ jointly realizable tasks, the expected loss and forgetting of {Schemes~\ref{proc:regression_to_convergence},~\ref{scheme:kaczmarz}} after $k\in \{2,\dots,T\}$ iterations are both bounded as,

-\end{theorem} The proof of the dimensionality-dependent term is similar to the one of the with-replacement case, given in Section~D.1.2 of \citet{evron2022catastrophic}, but requires a more careful upper bound on the (in-sample) forgetting.
-The proof of the dimensionality-independent term again relies on last-iterate analysis, as presented in \cref{sec:wo-replacement-SGD}.
-Both proofs are given in \cref{sec:cl_wor_proofs}.
+\end{theorem} The proof is given in \cref{sec:cl_wor_proofs}.
+The dimensionality-dependent term parallels the with-replacement case in App.~D.1.2 of \citet{evron2022catastrophic}, but requires a refined upper bound on in-sample forgetting.
+The dimensionality-independent term again relies on last-iterate analysis, as presented in \cref{app:sgd_without}.

-In \cref{sec:related_works}, we discuss relations between without-replacement random orderings and other areas like shuffle SGD.
+In \cref{sec:related_works}, we discuss connections between our result above and areas like shuffle SGD.